2022 Tree trimming estimate template

 However, you have to consider the cost of labor when establishing your prices, and that’s measured hourly.
-According to the U.S Bureau of Labor Statistics, the average hourly wage of a tree trimming professional is $21.18.
+According to the U.S Bureau of Labor Statistics, the average hourly hourly rate for tree trimming professionals is $21.18.

 You don’t have to include labor costs in your tree trimming estimate template.